ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 1.md

 {{<icon name="file-excel" pack="fas" >}} {{% staticref "media/econometrics/03_OLS/OLS (simple example).xlsx" %}}Download OLS simple example.{{% /staticref %}}

 ---

-## How useful are univariate regressions?
+## How useful are univariate regressions

 Using a single regressor has very limited *practical* applications.
 Most regressions use several regressors in order to (1) achieve a better estimation of the dependent variable and (2) obtain a more accurate interpretation of the $betas$.

 However, a univariate regression is very useful *pedagogically* because it offers a simple way to understand what a statistical software is doing behind the scenes when you run a regression.
 The most important lesson of this section is to understand what OLS is doing, and how it is doing it.